 - Summary list of NHMRC research funding data updated August 2013

 Research funding data for the Australian Government’s nominated national health priorities (arthritis, asthma, cancer, cardiovascular disease, dementia,diabetes, injury, mental health and obesity).

 The current NHMRC Research priority is Aboriginal and Torres Strait Islander people's health.

 NHMRC research funding datasets based on burden of disease and health issues

-Each burden of disease and health issues dataset contains a Summary page which provides details of the total expenditure by calendar and financial year for the full period of the funding for the all the worksheets contained in the dataset as well as details on the data collection/presentation methodology.
-Each worksheet within a dataset also contains a Summary of Expenditure for each year of the dataset, including the number of active grants each year and details of the remaining out years funding.
+Each burden of disease and health issues dataset contains a Summary page which provides details of the total expenditure by both calendar and financial year for the full period of the funding for all the worksheets contained in the workbook as well as details on the data collection/presentation methodology.
+Each worksheet within a dataset also contains a Summary of Expenditure for each year of data shown, including the number of active grants each year and details of the remaining out years funding.

 As NHMRC funding is awarded on a calendar year basis, the funding information provided in the datasets and worksheets is the annual expenditure for each calendar year.
-However, each dataset will also include a worksheet that shows financial year funding at the all grants worksheet level.
+However, each dataset will also include a worksheet that shows and summarises financial year funding for all grants in that workbook.
 For example, the cancer dataset will have both a calendar year and a financial year worksheet for all cancer grants whereas the Breast Cancer sub-types worksheet will be provided in calendar year form only.

 The information provided in these data is provided free of charge by the NHMRC for the benefit of stakeholders and the public.
 While due care has been taken in its preparation, the NHMRC cannot guarantee and assumes no legal liability or responsibility for the accuracy, currency, completeness or interpretation of the information.